Garlic (Da Suan)

 Botanical Name: Allium sativum A.

-Below is an overview of garlic, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
+Below is an overview of garlic, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of garlic.

 Western Name: Garlic

-Also Known As: Wild Garlic, Field Garlic, The Stinking Rose.
+Also Known As: Wild Garlic, Field Garlic, or The Stinking Rose

 Also Known As: N/A

 Key Actions: Antiparasitic, Relieves Toxicity, Warms and Disperses, Moves Blood, Expels Cold, Reduces Clotting, Cleans Blood, Promotes Lactation

 Medicinal Uses: Kills parasites, and relieves toxicity, diarrhea, consumption, coughing.
 Used to prevent influenza, food poisoning, especially from shellfish.
 Helps Move Qi and Blood, and Expels Cold, relieves joint pain and arthritis; reduces clotting; cleanses Blood; promotes lactation.